-- Applying for Housing/ Housing Contract Information - Application - Each student applying for housing is required to pay a \$25 non- refundable application fee that is due upon completion of the Application.
-Each student is required to complete an application beforethey are assigned to a bed-space. - Confirmation - Prospective resident must remit a four hundred-dollar (\$400) prepayment to retain a room assignment.
+- Applying for Housing/ Housing Contract Information - Application - Each student applying for housing is required to pay one time \$25 nonrefundable application fee.
+Each student is required to complete an application beforethey are eligible to receive an assignment. - Confirmation - Prospective resident must remit a four hundred-dollar (\$400) prepayment to retain a room assignment.
 The \$400 pre-payment will be deducted from the full fall balance of the rent owed for the room.
 The remaining balance will be assessed at the time other University charges are billed, typically the second week of July and early December for fall and spring semesters respectively and will appear on Resident's Mocs Express statement.
 The pre-payment may be refundable in full if cancellation is received prior to May 1.
 If cancellation is received prior to June 1, student will be refunded 50% of the prepayment.
-After June 1, there are no refunds.
-Failure to pay university fees (including housing) or confirm attendance at the University will result in classes being dropped and potentially a late fee.
+After June 1, there are no refunds of the prepayment.
+Failure to pay university fees (including housing) orconfirm attendance at the University will result in classes being dropped and potentially a late fee.